RIVER GAUGES

 Gauge Height (a.k.a.
 Stage) as provided by the NWS, USGS and USACE indicates the measurement of the water surface above a locally established reference point (e.g. the top of a bridge pier footing), NOT the stream depth as is often assumed.
 IFIS Gauges report the water surface elevation above sea level, from which stream depth at the gauge can be determined.*

-(You may find that the USGS doesn't publish discharge data in winter, while it may be available on the NWS and USACE pages.)
+You may find that the USGS doesn't publish discharge data in winter, though it may be available on the NWS and USACE pages.

 Before you read on: